fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/python/manual.md

     return "Flow was accepted", 202
 ```

-For more context on using the Aperture Python SDK to set feature Control Points,
+For more context on using the Aperture Python SDK to set feature control points,
 refer to the [example app][example] available in the repository.

 <!--- TODO: Change to pypi package once it is published. --->